ampproject/amp-email-viewer/src/preprocessing/preprocessing-modules/preprocessing-modules.md

 This module ensures the number of AMP elements used inside the email is within the limits defined in the standard, per https://github.com/ampproject/wg-amp4email/issues/4

+## Browser detection module

+This module checks if the current browser version is recent enough to support important web features required to safely render AMP emails.
+Because CSP support can't be detected using normal feature detection, this module relies on the user agent to determine if these features are supported.